RCasatta/firma/README.md

   ```

   On android, system keystore is used to encrypt 32 random bytes, so that physical attacks need to break the secure element if the device has one.

-  A possible attack on the device is tampering with the wallet descriptor, however this is signed with a key partecipating in the multisig wallet when imported, thus any tampering is detected.
 </details>

 <details>
   <summary>Why do I need the wallet descriptor in the offline device?</summary>

-  While the wallet descriptor isn't strictly necessary in the offline, it allows some safety checks like the address checking.
+  While the wallet descriptor isn't strictly necessary in the offline signer, it allows some safety checks like the address checking.
   Most importantly the descriptor is absolutely necessary as a part of the backup, for example in 3of5 scheme, 3 master private keys are not enough to sign transactions because we need 5 master public keys.
   For this reason the flow requires every offline device store also the wallet descriptor containing all the master public keys.